Sharon and Ozzy Osbourne Look Back On ’35 Crazy And Wonderful Years’ With New Commitment [Opinion]

 Ozzy And Sharon Osbourne, Jada And Will Smith, Gigi Hadid And Zayn Malik: Tips From Three Relationships That Work

-Ozzy and Sharon Osbourne, have had an amazing and at times difficult relationship, but they are still very much in love after 35 years.
+Ozzy and Sharon Osbourne have had an amazing and at times difficult relationship, but they are still very much in love after 35 years.

 [Featured Image by Joel Ryan/Invision/AP Images]